Alderwood

 Alderwood is a post-war freehold market with a housing stock that is almost entirely detached and semi-detached homes built between the 1940s and 1960s.
 Lot sizes tend to be more generous than comparable east-end Toronto markets from the same era, which is part of the appeal for families who are buying for space as much as for location.
 The homes are solid in structure; the variables that affect price are condition, renovation quality, and specific street.
 Two homes on the same block can differ by $200,000 or more depending on whether the electrical, plumbing, and cosmetics have been addressed.
 Buyers who can accurately assess renovation state, or who have a trusted contractor, have an advantage in this market.

-The market has become more competitive over the past several years as buyers have increasingly recognized the southwest Etobicoke corridor as an accessible freehold option.
-The neighbourhood is not overrun, but well-presented homes on desirable streets move with more urgency than they did a decade ago.
-The GO Train factor is a real demand driver: as more buyers discover that Long Branch Station makes the downtown commute competitive with mid-Etobicoke subway addresses, the price gap between Alderwood and those markets has been compressing.
+In my market observation, Alderwood has attracted increasing attention from buyers seeking relatively accessible southwest Etobicoke freehold housing.
+The neighbourhood is not overrun, but well-presented homes on desirable streets can move quickly.
+GO access from Long Branch is an increasingly important consideration for downtown-bound buyers weighing Alderwood against mid-Etobicoke subway addresses.
 Buyers considering the neighbourhood seriously should be pre-approved and prepared to act quickly when the right property comes to market.
 See our guide to buying in Toronto and note that land transfer tax applies at all price points here.

 The neighbourhood does not have meaningful new supply.
 It is fully built out with low turnover, which means inventory is episodic rather than consistent.
 Buyers who wait for a specific street or specific home type to become available sometimes wait months.
 The practical approach is to define the criteria (minimum lot size, number of bedrooms, specific area within the neighbourhood) and be ready to move when a property meets them, rather than searching passively and hoping for ideal conditions.